varabyte/kotter/README.md

 section becomes active.
 You can almost think about *consuming* an active section, which freezes it after one final render, at which point it becomes static.

-For example, it's a common pattern to get static instructions out of the way first, in its own section, so we don't waste time rerendering them over and over in the main block:
+In fact, it's a common pattern to get static instructions out of the way first, in its own section, so we don't waste time rerendering them over and over in the main block:

 ```kotlin
 session {